bobcat33/sublime-python-terminal/README.md

 - I have not extensively tested this build.
 If you encounter any problems please comment on the discussions page and I will see what I can do to help.

-- I was only able to test this on a Windows 10 however I believe it may work on other operating systems.
+- I was only able to test this on a Windows 10 however I believe it should work on other operating systems.

 - **This system requires python to be saved to path.** To check this you can open command prompt and enter `python --version`.